kencx/keyb/README.md

 ```
 or refer to the defaults provided in `examples`.

->Note: While word wrapping is supported, long text of > 88 characters are not
+>Note: Word wrapping is not well supported.
+Long text of > 88 characters is not
 >recommended.

+### Configuration
+Configure your keyb instance with `$XDG_CONFIG_HOME/keyb/config`.

+Refer to `examples/config` for the default config.

 ### Navigation